PKUGaoGroup/DSDPFlex/README.md

 ### Using the ligand batch mode

-For docking multiple ligand to a single receptor (e.g. in virtual screening scenerio), your can use the batch mode.
+For docking multiple ligands to a single receptor (e.g. in a virtual screening scenario), you can use the batch mode.

 ```
 ./DSDPflex --ligand_batch batch_list ...